 Inside the 6,000-square-foot building, the main floor consists of 11 rooms, including exams, plus a pharmacy.
 The second story offers a kitchen and dining room, plus two bathrooms, four open sleeping rooms and access to a deck overlooking the sea.
-The top floor includes an open sleeping area, living room, and additional bathroom.
+The top floor includes an open sleeping area, living room, and an additional bathroom.

 Our Medical Program provides life-saving support to over 15,000 Haitian patients a year which is run by both American volunteers and Haitian doctors and nurses.